 1985 BA Hons Social Anthropology in the School of African and Asian Studies (2:2), University of Sussex.

-2014-2017 Lecturer in Cultural Studies, University of Sussex and Contextual and Theoretical studies on the Illustration and Animation BA at London College of Communication, University of the Arts, London and Kingston University.
+Lecturer in Contextual and Theoretical studies on the Illustration and Animation BA at London College of Communication, University of the Arts, London and Kingston University.

 1996-ongoing Freelance illustrator and graphic novelist.